-"If you're gonna play the game, boy, you better learn to play it right."
+“If you’re gonna play the game, boy, you better learn to play it right.”
 Famous words from a famous song, The Gambler.
 So if you wanna play it right, and know when to fold em, you better show up to the table prepared.
 There’s no better way to do this than to practice.
-Our Stock Trading Simulator review will show you how.
+Our stock simulator review will show you how.

 Do you want to be a gambler?
 It’s all fun and games until you’re broke.
 Practice makes perfect” is one of the oldest yet truest cliches out there.

 Remember when you were trying to learn how to ride a bike as a kid?
-Unless you were some form of child prodigy, did you just jump on without the training wheels and were a pro?
+Unless you were some form of child prodigy, did you just jump on without the training wheels and were an instant pro?

-No, it took lots of practice before those wheels came off.
-Not to mention all the bloody knees once those wheels came off.
+No, probably not.
+It took lots of practice before those wheels came off, right?
+Not to mention all the bloody knees and elbows once those wheels came off.

 Think of a stock trading simulator as a set of training wheels.
-It'll help you perfect your game and strategy before the wheels come off and you're set loose on the trading road.
-That's not to say you won't have bloody knees and empty pockets along the way.
-But, practicing in the simulator sure helps.
+It’ll help you perfect your game and strategy before the wheels come off and you’re set loose on the trading road.
+That’s not to say you won’t have bloody knees and a few expensive lessons along the way.
+But, practicing in the simulator sure helps in getting started.

-These practice accounts — sometimes called "paper trading" accounts — allow novice investors to simulate the stock market experience by buying stocks and assets with fake cash.
+These practice accounts — sometimes called “paper trading” accounts — allow novice investors to simulate the stock market experience by buying stocks and assets with fake cash.
 With $100,000 in pretend capital (or whatever amount you want to start with.
 And you can build a portfolio and test strategies without taking on any real risk.

-With a day trading simulator, you can hone your day trading skills while protecting your hard earned cash.
+With a day trading simulator, you can hone your skills while protecting your hard earned cash.
 This is because they mirror the broker’s working trading platform.
 Essentially they provide the user with a virtual practice environment as close to the real thing you can get.
+Sounds smart right?

-You get "virtual" money so you can practice your trading strategies without going broke while making all the newbie mistakes.
+You get “virtual” money so you can practice your trading strategies without going broke while making all the newbie mistakes.
 In fact, most practice accounts are free to set up.
 How cool is that?!
 Take our basic stock course if you’re new to trading and study it while you trade in the simulator.

-The best simulators give practice users access to the same tools and environment a regular day trader would use: watch lists, stock screens, research and live or slightly delayed data feeds.
+The best stock simulators give practice users access to the same tools and environment a regular day trader would use: watch lists, stock chart screens, in depth research and live or slightly delayed data feeds while you trade.

 Let’s break this down for you below:

 1. The closely mirror the market.
-You want an authentic stock trading experience.
+You want an authentic stock simulation experience.
 It must feel like the real thing even when paper trading.
 This also give you a chance to anticipate and get your emotions under control.
 TREAT IT LIKE REAL MONEY.
 I’ll elaborate later.